 - Teacher Introduction.
 Includes suggested day-by-day sequences for using these materials, including options for using the PowerPoint presentations.
 One sequence is designed for younger students and supplies a page of vocabulary definitions. - Part 1.
-A student warm-up activity, an introductory essay, a handout detailing a set of habits of historical thinking, and two PowerPoint presentations (Five Habits of Historical Thinking and The Mongol Impact on China, Europe, and the Middle East).
+A student warm-up activity, an introductory essay, a handout detailing a set of habits of historical thinking, and two PowerPoint presentations (Five Habits of Historical Thinking and China and Japan Respond to the West).
 Part 1 (including the PowerPoints) deals with The Historian's Apprentice Steps 1 and 2. - Part 2.
 A checklist for analyzing primary sources, several primary sources, and worksheets for analyzing them.
 Part 2 deals with The Historian's Apprentice Step 3. - Part 3.
 Two secondary source passages and two student activities analyzing those passages.
 Part 3 deals with The Historian's Apprentice Step 4. - Part 4.
 Two optional follow-up activities enabling students to write about and/or debate their own interpretations of the topic.
 Part 4 deals with The Historian's Apprentice Step 5.